-Home Real Estate Quit Claim Deeds in Ohio
+Home Real Estate Quit Claim Deeds In Ohio

 Quit Claim Deeds in Ohio

-Guide to Quit Claim Deeds in Ohio
+Guide To Quit Claim Deeds In Ohio

 If you are transferring interest in real estate in the state of Ohio, you are required to write out a deed that legally transfers the property from one person to another.
 There are several different types of deed instruments in the state of Ohio that are commonly used to transfer real estate.
 One of these, the quitclaim deed, is used in very specific circumstances (usually between closely related people, or from an individual to a corporation owned by that individual).
 This guide will help you to understand what a quit claim deed is, and help you with your quit claim deed Ohio needs.

-What is a Quit Claim Deed?
+What Is A Quit Claim Deed?

 A deed is simply a document that transfers someone’s interest in a piece of property to another person.
 Most of the time, deeds written between strangers or those not closely related will be “warranty deeds,” which guarantee that the grantor (the person transferring their interest in the property) legally owns the property with a clear title.